 § 91.531 – Second in command requirements.

-(a) Except as provided in paragraph (b) and (d) of this section, no person may operate the following airplanes without a pilot who is designated as second in command of that airplane:
+(a) Except as provided in paragraph (b) of this section, no person may operate the following airplanes without a pilot designated as second in command:

 (c) No person may designate a pilot to serve as second in command, nor may any pilot serve as second in command, of an airplane required under this section to have two pilots unless that pilot meets the qualifications for second in command prescribed in § 61.55 of this chapter.